-attest to the following (select one): have not been charged with, or convicted of, a criminal offense nor have I become of any criminal proceedings in any manner whatsoever. have disclosed in writing to the Program Director any charges or convictions that I he subject of, and any instance in which I have been the subject of any criminal e, I attest that I am a student in good standing at Northeast Mississippi Community understand that I must inform the Program Director in writing within 48 hours if at am convicted/charged with a criminal offense, have become the subject of any occeedings or if I am no longer considered a student in good standing at Northeast Community College. d agencies and clinical facilities may refuse my access to patients based on a obtained in my background screening reports or my status as a student at Northeast Community College.
-The agencies and clinical facilities' criteria for students may the criteria of NEMCC's Health Sciences Programs. ortheast Mississippi Community College from any liability or damage in connection ease of a criminal background check. ne during the course of my participation in the health sciences program, I am either arged, or convicted, I must disclose such event to the Program Director in writing of the nature or the seriousness of the offense for which I am arrested, charged, or to later than 48 hours after such an event.
-Failure to do so may result in my dismissal ogram.
-RE: ment will be placed in your student file) me D:
+\\\\\ attest to the following (select one):

+\\\\\ I have not been charged with, or convicted of, a criminal offense nor have I become the subject of any criminal proceedings in any manner whatsoever.

+\\\\\ I have disclosed in writing to the Program Director any charges or convictions that I have been the subject of, and any instance in which I have been the subject of any criminal proceeding.

+Furthermore, I attest that I am a student in good standing at Northeast Mississippi Community College.
+I understand that I must inform the Program Director in writing within 48 hours if at any time I am convicted/charged with a criminal offense, have become the subject of any criminal proceedings or if I am no longer considered a student in good standing at Northeast Mississippi Community College.

+I understand agencies and clinical facilities may refuse my access to patients based on information obtained in my background screening reports or my status as a student at Northeast Mississippi Community College.
+The agencies and clinical facilities' criteria for students may differ from the criteria of NEMCC's Health Sciences Programs.

+I release Northeast Mississippi Community College from any liability or damage in connection with the release of a criminal background check.

+If at any time during the course of my participation in the health sciences program, I am either arrested, charged, or convicted, I must disclose such event to the Program Director in writing regardless of the nature or the seriousness of the offense for which I am arrested, charged, or convicted no later than 48 hours after such an event.
+Failure to do so may result in my dismissal from the program.

-$101\ Cunningham\ Blvd.\ Booneville, Mississippi\ 38829\ |\ Telephone:\ 662-720-7396\ or\ 800-555-2154$
+SIGNATURE: \\\\\

+(This document will be placed in your student file)

+Printed Name

+NEMCC ID:

+Date

+101 Cunningham Blvd.
+Booneville, Mississippi 38829 | Telephone: 662-720-7396 or 800-555-2154

 Clinical facilities are integral to the success of the program and students.
-All of our facilities are requiring students to be vaccinated to participate in clinical education.
+While most of our Clinical Facilities are NOT requiring COVID-19 vaccines for employment/student rotations, be advised that NEMCC Health Sciences will follow the strictest of guidelines when it comes to COVID-19.
+This means that if our clinical facilities begin to require COVID-19 vaccines again, students will be required to be fully vaccinated or fill out a full exemption document to continue on in any of our Health Science Programs.
 Although we realize this decision is a conscious choice, NEMCC health programs are required to abide by the clinical affiliates policies regarding vaccinations for COVID-19.
 This assures that everyone associated with the student is protected, including the patients for whom they provide care.

-In order for a NEMCC student to be placed in a clinical setting they must do one of the following:
+In order for a NEMCC student to be placed in a clinical setting they must do one of the following if Clinical Facilities Mandate COVID-19 vaccines: